Esbruce/dsg/docs/REFERRAL_DISCOUNT_IMPLEMENTATION.md

 ## Overview

-This document outlines the implementation of the referral discount system that provides referrers with a 50% discount on their subscription when their referred friend upgrades to a paid plan.
+This document outlines the implementation of the referral discount system that provides referrers with a 50% discount on their subscription when they have referred at least 3 friends who upgraded to a paid plan.

 ## Database Schema